 The original St. Peters Basilica

-Then came Michaelangelo who bring back the church to its original design made by Bramante.
-Finally, Carlo Maderno build the St. peter’s Basilica further.
+Then came Michaelangelo who brought the church back to its original design made by Bramante.
+Finally, Carlo Maderno built the St. peter’s Basilica further.
 He spread it out, so the basilica was bigger than its original design.
-Rich decorations covered the basilica and Gian Lorenzo Bernini made most of the decorations.
+Rich decorations covered the basilica and Gian Lorenzo Bernini made most of them.
 In 1626, the structure was completed.